the-eridanus/app-thorchain/README.md

 ## How to debug a ledger app?

 You can use vscode or clion to debug the app.
-We recommend using CLion but we provide a vscode (unsupported) configuration too.

 ### Preconditions